The State-Operator Clifford Compatibility: A Real Algebraic Framework for Quantum Information: Introduction

-We develop an alternative, local framework based on the graded tensor product of real algebras $\mathcal{C}\ell_{2,0}(\mathbb{R})^{\otimes N}$.
-We show that the full complex behavior of a single qubit already appears in the four-dimensional real algebra $\mathcal{C}\ell_{2,0}(\mathbb{R})$, where the bivector $J = e_{12}$ supplies the complex structure via right multiplication on a minimal left ideal.
-Within this setting we introduce a \emph{canonical stabilizer mapping} $e_1 \leftrightarrow \sigma_z$, $e_2 \leftrightarrow \sigma_x$, aligning the algebraic generators directly with those of the $N$-qubit Pauli group.
-This choice allows the $N$-qubit vacuum state $\ket{0\cdots 0}$ to be represented natively as a tensor product of real algebraic idempotents, bypassing the Witt basis and ensuring grade preservation under tensoring.
+This work establishes an alternative, compact framework based on the graded tensor product $\mathcal{C}\ell_{2,0}(\mathbb{R})^{\otimes n}$, and we show that the full complex behavior of a single qubit already appears within the four-dimensional real Clifford algebra, where the bivector $J=e_{12}$ supplies the complex structure via right multiplication on a minimal left ideal.
+Crucially, we introduce the canonical stabilizer mapping that aligns the algebraic generators directly with the generators of the $n$-qubit Pauli group, which allows the $n$-qubit vacuum state $|0\dots0\rangle$ to be defined natively by the tensor product of real algebraic idempotents, preserving grade and circumventing the complex machinery of the Witt basis.
+The key insight is the \textit{State-Operator Compatibility} under the geometric product,